rafalkarczewski/rafalkarczewski.github.io/_posts/2025-02-11-diffusion-density.md

 However, prior research <d-cite key="choi2018waic,nalisnick2018deep,nalisnick2019detecting,ben2024d"></d-cite> has shown that generative models can sometimes assign higher likelihoods to OOD data than to in-distribution data.
 In <d-cite key="karczewski2025diffusion"></d-cite>, we show that diffusion models are no different.
 In fact, we push this analysis further by exploring the highest-density regions of diffusion models.

-We derive a theoretical **mode-tracking ODE** and its efficient approximation - the *high-density* (HD-) sampler, which allows for exploring the regions of high density.
+We derive a theoretical **mode-tracking ODE** and its efficient approximation - the *high-density* (HD) sampler, which allows us to explore the regions of high density.
 Specifically, it is an ODE, which converges to the approximate mode of $$ p_t(\mathbf{x}_0 \mid \mathbf{x}_t)$$ for any starting point $$\mathbf{x}_t$$.

 <div class='l-body'>
 <img class="img-fluid rounded z-depth-1" src="{{ site.baseurl }}/assets/video/hd_sampling.gif">
 <figcaption class="figcaption" style="text-align: center; margin-top: 10px; margin-bottom: 10px;"> High-Density ODE sampler on a 1D Gaussian Mixture data starting at different values of \(t\).</figcaption>
 </div>

 We use the HD-sampler on image diffusion models to investigate the highest-likelihood regions.
 Surprisingly, these are occupied by cartoon-like drawings or blurry images—patterns that are absent from the training data.
-Additionally, we observe a strong correlation between negative log-density and PNG image size, revealing that negative log-likelihood for image data is essentially a measure of **information content** or **detail**, rather than "in-distribution-ness".
+Additionally, we observe a strong correlation between negative log-density and PNG image size, revealing that, for image data, negative log-likelihood essentially measures **information content** or **detail**, rather than "in-distribution-ness".

 <div class='l-body'>
 <img class="img-fluid rounded z-depth-1" src="{{ site.baseurl }}/assets/img/density-guidance/cartoon_blog_fig.jpg">